Zero paid placements. No brand can pay to rank higher on Simscanner.

 Swipe sideways to read every column.
 The brand name stays pinned on the left.

 Detailed grid of Nepal travel eSIM brands listing rank, overall figure, reach, pace, steadiness, unlimited availability, fair use terms, tethering, host carrier, reviewer signal and data confidence.
-Every figure stays in preview until checked.
+Sourced values are labelled with their source; modelled estimates are labelled as modelled.

 Brand Rank Overall Coverage Speed Reliability Unlimited FUP / fair use Hotspot Local networks Review signal Confidence Action